duplicati/duplicati.github.io/_posts/articles/2016-10-14-Backup-Process.md

 ## The backup process

 Duplicati will always traverse the filesystem in "filesystem order", meaning whichever order the operating system returns the files and folders from a listing.
-This is usually the fastest way, as it relates to how the files a physically stored on the disk.
+This is usually the fastest way, as it relates to how the files are physically stored on the disk.

 As Duplicati only works with absolute paths, it will see the following list: